0x29a/web_template/docs/pages/frontend_notes.md

 as `prettier`conflicts with `eslint`, and can't disable rules from `rules` section in the `.eslintrc`.

-API-client has been exluded in `.prettierignore`, as it's auto-generated and shoudln't be formatted.

 Additonally, some entries has been added to the `scripts` section of `package.json` for convenience.